lawrencekim5/Resources/Certifications/Security+/Security+_Notes.md

 - Filters
 - Proxies
 - Firewalls

+      Filters incoming and outgoing traffic.

 - VPN concentrators
 - SSL accelerators
 - Load balancers
 - DDoS mitigator
 - Aggregation switches

+      Aggregation switches connect multiple switches together in a network.
+It lowers the number of ports used by aggregating switches.
+      Commonly placed in the same location as a router.

 - Taps and port mirror

 **SDN**